4 Ways To Make Practising Music A Complete Blast!Jen

-For now just encourage them to play for you, and don’t worry about how many minutes they devote to it.
-They’re developing a physical relationship with the instrument.
+For now just encourage them just to play for you, and do not focus on how many minutes they devote to it.
+They’re developing a relationship with the instrument.
 A single minute is worth something.
 I encourage kids to choose a time they enjoy, for example before dinner.
 A captive audience might be cooking and listening in the kitchen!

 Do more of this.

-No cell phones allowed.
-Just quietly listen and watch like an audience, and clap wildly at the end. 🙂
+Quietly listen and watch like an audience, and clap wildly at the end!

 Invite your child to play for others, over the phone and in person.
 Invite the dog in to listen.
 Bring in a few of their dolls and line the couch with some stuffed animal friends.
 It will go a long way toward developing a joy of playing for others.
 Good practice habits will spring from all of this.

 Before you know it, your child will be moved to spend more time with their instrument.
 Don’t be surprised if it happens within a week or two.
-A better attitude will lead to a healthier practice routine.
+A strong relationship with playing for fun will lead to a healthy practice routine.

 Share with us!